 Lithosphere Expands Ecosystem Intelligence Layer to Accelerate Builder Adoption

-Expanded intelligence framework strengthens visibility, coordination, and scalability across the networkSEATTLE, WA, UNITED STATES, January 12, 2026 /EINPresswire.com/ -- Lithosphere, an AI-powered blockchain ecosystem focused on interoperability and automation, announced the expansion of its ecosystem intelligence layer to accelerate builder adoption across the network.
-The enhancement is designed to improve how projects are discovered, contextualized, and supported, creating a more efficient and accessible environment for developers building across multiple chains.
+Expanded intelligence framework improves visibility, alignment, and developer accessibility across the networkLONDON, LONDON, UNITED KINGDOM, January 19, 2026 /EINPresswire.com/ -- Lithosphere, an AI-powered blockchain ecosystem focused on interoperability and automation, announced the expansion of its ecosystem intelligence layer to accelerate builder adoption across the network.
+The expanded framework is designed to improve how projects are surfaced, contextualized, and supported, creating a clearer and more efficient environment for developers building decentralized applications across multiple chains.

-The expanded intelligence layer improves visibility into active applications, services, and infrastructure within the Lithosphere ecosystem.
-By organizing ecosystem data more effectively, the platform enables builders to gain clearer exposure while helping participants navigate projects with greater clarity.
-This approach reduces fragmentation and supports stronger engagement between developers and the broader community.
+The enhanced ecosystem intelligence layer improves how applications, services, and infrastructure are organized within the Lithosphere network.
+By providing clearer insight into active projects and ecosystem activity, the platform enables builders to gain meaningful visibility while helping participants navigate the ecosystem more effectively.
+These improvements reduce fragmentation and encourage stronger engagement between developers and the broader community.

+This approach supports Lithosphere’s broader objective of simplifying multichain development through AI-driven insight and automation.

-“Ecosystem intelligence plays a critical role in builder adoption and long-term network growth,” said J. King Kasr, Chief Scientist at KaJ Labs.
-“By expanding this layer, Lithosphere is creating a more intuitive foundation that helps developers adopt the network faster and build with confidence.”
+“Ecosystem intelligence is a key driver of builder adoption,” said J. King Kasr, Chief Scientist at KaJ Labs.
+“By expanding this layer, Lithosphere is creating a more intuitive and scalable foundation that helps developers adopt the network faster and build with confidence.”

-The expansion of the ecosystem intelligence layer aligns with Lithosphere’s ongoing roadmap to deliver scalable, AI-enhanced infrastructure that supports sustainable ecosystem development and growing network participation.
+The expansion of the ecosystem intelligence layer reflects Lithosphere’s ongoing roadmap to deliver scalable, AI-enhanced infrastructure that supports sustainable ecosystem growth and long-term network participation.

 About Lithosphere